betaglot/betaglot/docs/encyclopedia/Beta/BetaSystema/Overview.md

 The terms "Taxon" is used instead of "Object", since abstract objects are difficult to understand and will render BETASYSTEMA inaccessible to everyone who isn't a computer scientist or philosopher.

 ## Differentiate(Theoria, Praktik)

+Knowing how to solve a problem isn't the same as actually solving the problem.
+Knowing how to draw an equilateral triangle doesn't result in an actual triangle on paper.
+You must put the knowledge into practice.

+You can't have Practice in the encyclopedia.
+Practice only exists in the Tutorial Section.

+## Theoria Propositions are declared in Praktik BETAGRAMS